-My name is Tristan Hotham, I am a PhD Researcher at the University of Bath.
+My name is Tristan Hotham, I am a researcher, consultant and PhD candidate at the University of Bath.

-I study Facebook, social media, elections, engagement, content, party politics and campaigning.
+I am an expert on Facebook, social media, elections, engagement, content, party politics and campaigning.

-My thesis examines the Facebook phenomenon and its role as a campaign tool, most recently used so successfully by the Corbyn, Donald Trump and Brexit Party campaigns.
+My thesis examines the Facebook phenomenon and its role as a campaign tool.
 Using extracted Facebook data and supportive external data sources such as the BES/EAS and Whotargets.me, this study examines the impact Facebook is having as a campaign tool online, alongside its wider offline implications for parties campaigning in an era of party change.
 The thesis examines political parties content approaches, engagement and virtual membership.
 Alongside examining the impact Facebook and social media is having upon how parties are campaigning.

 I enjoy public engagement so please get in contact if you would like to hear about my work.
-Please explore this website, get in contact if you would like a discussion and please check out my thoughts via my Blog and YouTube channel.
 My latest podcast appearance, on the Social Minds Podcast, is linked below.

 © Tristan Hotham, 2019.